spilliton/randumb/README.md

 You can use ```random_weighted``` to favor certain instances more than others.

-If you want to favor showing higher-rated Movies, for example, your Movie model has a numeric ```score``` column, you can use ```Movie.random_weighted_by_score```.
+If you want to favor showing higher-rated Movies, for example, and your Movie model has a numeric ```score``` column, you can use ```Movie.random_weighted_by_score```.

 Higher-scored movies will be more likely to be returned than lower-scored movies, in proportion to their ```score```.